gdcc/www.gdcc.io/source/working-groups/large-data-support.md

 The goals of this group are to:
 - Discuss how other Institutions are managing these ["big data" features](https://guides.dataverse.org/en/latest/developers/big-data-support.html),
-- Share ourlearned experiences to improve all of these processes.
+- Share our learned experiences to improve all of these processes.

 ##  Group meetings